-(North Bay, October 8, 2020) The North Bay-Mattawa Conservation Authority will begin work this month on remediating 45m of Chippewa Creek at Oak St and reestablishing the Kinsmen Trail link across the creek with a new pedestrian bridge.
+(North Bay, July 29, 2021) The North Bay-Mattawa Conservation Authority will begin work next week on the remediation of 45m of Chippewa Creek at Oak St and reestablish the Kinsmen Trail link across the creek with a new pedestrian bridge.

 “The benefits to the residents of North Bay are two-fold; the channel work will repair streambank erosion and help alleviate upstream flood hazards.
 The new pedestrian bridge will provide a significant enhancement to the City’s active transportation network,” said Dave Mendicino, Chair of the North Bay-Mattawa Conservation Authority (NBMCA).

-The NBMCA Board awarded the $763,000 project to CSL Group Ltd. Construction is expected to begin in the next few weeks and be completed by late summer 2021.
+The NBMCA Board awarded the $763,000 project to CSL Group Ltd. Construction was expected to begin last fall, but was rescheduled to this year.
+It is expected to begin August 3 and be completed by late fall 2021.
 Pedestrians will be redirected to Main St. until construction is completed.

 “The creek repair gives us an opportunity to enhance the city’s active transportation network with a new pedestrian bridge that will strengthen the pedestrian and cycling link between West Ferris, downtown and ultimately the waterfront and across the city,” added Mendicino.